 Automate newsletters through the API

-The project-scoped Newsletter API can list, create, and update newsletters; create the signup Form–Database–Automation workflow; create and edit draft issues; manage subscribers; send a test; and explicitly send a production issue.
+The project-scoped Newsletter API can list, create, and update Newsletters; create an optional signup form connected to the existing Audience Database; create and edit draft issues; manage subscribers; send a test; and explicitly send a production issue.
 Requests use a Team API key with the Newsletters scope and the project header.

 x-api-key: YOUR_API_KEY

-x-project-id: YOUR_PROJECT_IDA simple automated flow can create a newsletter issue from approved content, add or synchronize subscribers, send a test to the API actor, and leave production sending as a separate action.
+x-project-id: YOUR_PROJECT_IDCreating a Newsletter through the API also creates its Audience Database and managed subscription automations.
+A simple automated flow can then add or synchronize recipients, create a Newsletter issue from approved content, send a test to the API actor, and leave production sending as a separate action.
 Subscriber API responses never expose unsubscribe tokens.

 POST /api/v1/newsletters/{newsletterId}/issues